Understanding and Optimizing Attention-Based Sparse Matching for Diverse Local Features: Always remove nearby keypoints

-During training SuperGlue model, ground truth correspondences are generated by first computing the reprojection matrix between all detected keypoints using the ground truth homography or pose and depth.
-Correspondences are cells with a reprojection error that is a minimum along both rows and columns, and that is lower than given threshold: 3, 5, and 3 pixels for homographies, indoor, and outdoor matching respectively\cite{sarlin2020superglue}.
-For SuperPoint or DISK which performs detection at single scale and performs non-maximum-suppression, SuperGlue works pretty well\cite{lindenberger2023lightglue}.
+During training of the SuperGlue models, ground truth correspondences are generated by first computing the reprojection matrix between all detected keypoints using the ground truth homography or pose and depth.
+Correspondences are cells with a reprojection error that is a minimum along both rows and columns, and that is lower than the given threshold: 3, 5, and 3 pixels for homographies, indoor, and outdoor matching respectively~\cite{sarlin2020superglue}.
+For SuperPoint or DISK, which perform detection at a single scale and apply non-maximum suppression, SuperGlue works effectively~\cite{lindenberger2023lightglue}.

-For features that might generate nearby keypoints at adjacent locations as shown in \cref{fig:pose-estimation}, establishing ground truth matches using the criteria above can be problematic.
-On one hand, R2D2 and ORB extract keypoints at multi-scales, which may produce keypoints at very close locations on different scales.
+For features that might generate nearby keypoints at adjacent locations as shown in \cref{fig:SiLK-nms}, establishing ground truth matches using the criteria above can be problematic.
+On one hand, R2D2 and ORB extract keypoints at multiple scales, which may produce keypoints at very close locations on different scales.
 Currently the correspondences for features across different scales are not handled explicitly.

-On the other hand, recent local features such as Dedode \cite{edstedt2024dedode} and SiLK \cite{gleize2023silk} show strong matching results with MNN at the cost of many keypoints (10K-30K), but the official implementations of Dedode and SiLK comes without non-maximum suppression (NMS) \cite{edstedt2024dedodev2}.
-When integrating Dedode with Kornia \cite{eriba2019kornia}, the code related to NMS have been completely removed.
-Due to the in-accurate depth estimation on MegaDepth dataset, the correspondences for near-by keypoints can be wrong.
+On the other hand, recent local features such as DeDoDe~\cite{edstedt2024dedodev2} and SiLK~\cite{gleize2023silk} show strong matching results with MNN at the cost of many keypoints (10K-30K), but the official implementations of DeDoDe and SiLK come without non-maximum suppression (NMS)~\cite{edstedt2024dedodev2}.
+When integrating DeDoDe with Kornia~\cite{eriba2019kornia}, the code related to NMS has been completely removed.
+Due to the inaccurate depth estimation on MegaDepth dataset, correspondences between nearby keypoints can become unreliable or incorrect.

-To verify the impact of NMS and multi-scale extraction, we train four LightGlue models: Dedode/SiLK feature with NMS enabled, R2D2/ORB with single-scale extraction.
-The results for two-view pose estimation task on Megadepth-1500 dataset are shown in \cref{table_dedode_ft}.
+To verify the impact of NMS and multi-scale extraction, we train four LightGlue models: DeDoDe and SiLK features with NMS enabled, R2D2/ORB with single-scale extraction.
+The results for two-view pose estimation task on MegaDepth-1500 dataset are shown in \cref{table_dedode_ft}.